-Last week, we focused on planning meals for the month.
-This week, we are going to dive back into the food preparation.
+Guess what?
+I have monthly meal for you!
+Last month, we focused on homemade hamburger helper.
+This month, we are going to dive back into the food preparation.

 This week we have beef baby back ribs on the menu.
 It’s warm enough outside that you can make this outside on the barbecue; but, I’m going to give you an equally tantalizing recipe that you can prepare in your crockpot in the house.
 This meal takes 8 hours to cook, so make sure that you start the meal preparation early in the morning so that you can have them by dinner time.